Argyle and Campbell Street bicycle connections

 Why are we doing this?

-These lanes provide an important link in the City's bicycle lane network and provide more options for people travelling to, through and around the city.
-They are particularly useful for bicycle riders accessing the RHH or the City from the Campbell Street Bicycle Facilities or the recently completed Rose Garden Bridge.
+These lanes provide an important link in the City's bicycle lane network.
+They provide more options for people travelling to, through and around the city.
+They are particularly useful for bicycle riders accessing:

 They connect with existing on-road bicycle lanes on Campbell Street and Liverpool Street.